-Gastroenterology and Hepatology Services at Baylor College of Medicine use advanced technologies such as endoscopic ultrasound (EUS) to better detect, diagnose, and treat digestive tract and liver diseases, improving patient outcomes and survival rates.
-Equally important, our endoscopic specialists have the experience and expertise required to perform these advanced procedures.
+Our Gastroenterology and Hepatology Care Center specialists use advanced technologies such as endoscopic ultrasound (EUS) to detect, diagnose and treat digestive tract and liver diseases, improving patient outcomes and survival rates.

 EUS is a minimally invasive technique that combines endoscopy and ultrasound to obtain images and information about the lining and walls of the upper and lower gastrointestinal tract and nearby organs.
 With EUS, a thin flexible tube (endoscope) is passed through a patient's mouth or rectum.
 A small ultrasound transducer at the tip of the endoscope sends out high-frequency sound waves, producing a high-quality, detailed ultrasound image of the targeted area for assessment.

-EUS is also used to guide a special needle into targeted areas, such as suspicious tumors, to obtain tissue samples (biopsies) - a process known as fine needle aspiration - offering a state-of-the-art alternative to exploratory surgery.
+EUS is also used to guide a special needle into targeted areas, such as suspicious tumors, to obtain tissue samples (biopsies) - a process known as fine needle aspiration.

 Endoscopic ultrasound may be used to: